CESNET/Nemea/README.md

 `logreplay` is one of possible ways of getting data into the Nemea system.
 There is a [nfreader](./modules/nfreader) module that is able to read and replay `nfdump` files.
-Last but not least, there is an [ipfixcol(]https://github.com/CESNET/ipfixcol/) with [ipfixcol2unirec](https://github.com/CESNET/ipfixcol/tree/master/plugins/storage/unirec) that is capable of exporting flow data in UniRec format and send it via libtrap IFC.
+Last but not least, there is an [ipfixcol](https://github.com/CESNET/ipfixcol/) with [ipfixcol2unirec](https://github.com/CESNET/ipfixcol/tree/master/plugins/storage/unirec) that is capable of exporting flow data in UniRec format and sending it via libtrap IFC.

 Manage Nemea modules efficiently
 ================================